 I have written a special travel-blog about the Game of Thrones locations I have visited in Iceland, where you can watch the scene shot at Þjóðveldisbærinn:

 Dressing up with my husband's uncle, Jón, at Þjóðveldisbærinn

 A visit to Þjóðveldisbærinn is included in The Vikings & The Sagas | A Tour Through History, a wonderful guided Viking and Saga tour which I have joined and recommend.

-Kjartan is an expert in the Sagas, so it was a delight being guided around the Saga locations by him and I learnt a whole lot.
+Kjartan is an expert in the Sagas, so it was a delight being guided around the Saga locations by a fellow Saga-enthusiast :)